-Messengers are a powerful feature of DF Studio, allowing users share assets with clients and collaborators without the need to provide direct login credentials to the DF Studio account.
+Messengers are a powerful feature of DF Studio, allowing users share assets with clients and collaborators without the need to grant direct access to the DF Studio account.
 A Messenger can be sent to a client, a coworker, or an approving party in order collaborate on asset workflows, share assets for review or download, or obtain approvals from recipients.
 It is recommended that account holders use Messengers to communicate with outside parties to avoid giving those individuals direct access to the account.
 A Messenger is delivered in the form of a secure link shared in an email message.

 The following workflow details the steps involved in sending a Messenger.